Bharoli Kalan

 Bharoli Kalan is a village and locality on the outskirts of Pathankot City in the state of Punjab, India.
 Prior to creation of Pathankot district after 2011 census, Bharoli Kalan was part of Gurdaspur district.
 Postal code (PIN) number of Bharoli Kalan is 145025.
 Bharoli is a gram panchayat in Pathankot Community development block(CD).
+It is a well developed village in the Dist of Pathankot.